synthetai/ComfyUI-ToolBox/README.md

 The Edit Image node allows you to edit or extend existing images using OpenAI's API, supporting both DALL-E-2 and GPT-Image-1 models.

 **Features:**
-- Takes an existing image and modifies it based on a text prompt
+- Takes existing images and modifies them based on a text prompt
+- Dynamic input interface with adjustable number of image inputs (1-4)
-- Support for multiple input images (up to 4) when using GPT-Image-1 model
+- Support for up to 4 separate input images when using GPT-Image-1 model
 - Optional mask support to specify areas to be edited
 - Supports both DALL-E-2 and GPT-Image-1 models
 - Handles image format conversion and size requirements automatically